Bobby Womack: Awards and nominations

 In 2009, Womack was inducted into the Rock and Roll Hall of Fame.
-However, his original vocal group, his brothers, The Valentinos (Friendly Womack, Jr., Curtis Womack, Harry Womack and Cecil Womack), were not inducted with him.
+However, his original vocal group, his brothers, The Valentinos (Friendly Womack Jr., Curtis Womack, Harry Womack and Cecil Womack), were not inducted with him.

 In 2011, Womack received his first Grammy nomination for Best Short-Form Music Video for "Stylo" shared with Mos Def & Gorillaz.

+In September 2025, Womack was selected for induction into the National Rhythm and Blues Hall of Fame and is slated to be inducted on October 26, 2025.